mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 #### Non additive effects

 Direct and indirect effects don't add up if the direct effect varies with the mediator.
 For BigBankCorp, this means that the intensity of discrimination varies by business unit.
-The previous chart (TODO: link) reveals it, as the gap between the pale brown consumer bars is smaller than the gap between the dusky purple B2B bars.
+The [previous chart](#model2-chart2) reveals it, as the gap between the pale brown consumer bars is smaller than the gap between the dusky purple B2B bars.

 The difference between B2B and Consumer is more obvious when seen as a table